List of Azumanga Daioh characters: Kimura

 Kimura (木村先生, Kimura-sensei), also known as Mr. Kimura, is the only regular male character in the series.
 Kimura is a "creepy" and ephebophiliac Classical Japanese teacher, who openly admits he became a teacher to be close to high-school girls.
 He is constantly lewd and openly seeks excuses to "observe" girls, such as during swimming class or when they are measured and weighed by the school nurse.
 He especially likes Kaorin, much to her dismay.
 He addresses her by her nickname "Kaorin", and she feels that he takes his affections to an inappropriate level for a student-teacher acquaintance.
 When she voices her objections to being called "Kaorin" by him, he then asks her to address him by the similarly cutesy name "Kimurin" ("Mr. Kim-Kims" in ADV Manga's English translation), which he views as a trade off for calling her Kaorin.
-Not surprisingly, Kaorin rejects this offer.
+Unsurprisingly, Kaorin rejects this offer.

 Kimura habitually appears with his mouth gaping open, and his eyes cannot be seen behind his glasses.
 At his first appearance in the manga, Kimura seems normal, but takes on his usual expression after he was asked why he became a teacher—as if he had some sort of mental break.
 In the anime, he is always open-mouthed.
 Most female students (and some faculty) intensely loathe him, but some male students admire his "sincerity".
 Despite his lewd activities, outside of school Kimura appears as a responsible and kind-hearted person: he recycles littered cans, donates frequently to charities, and even offered ¥10,000 to a shrine as he prayed for world peace.
 He has a beautiful wife and daughter, who love him despite his strange obsession; his wife even claims to find him very handsome and thinks "he's cool!"

 When Tomo finds a picture of his wife and asks who she is, he replies, in heavily accented English, "Mai waifu" ("Mein wife" in ADV Manga's English translation).
 "Mai waifu", sometimes shortened to just waifu, has since become a common phrase among anime fans referring to any fictional character that a fan considers their significant other, from manga and anime to video games.
 It is also how a Japanese native speaker would pronounce the English word for "wife".
 Also "husbando".

 In Manga: The Complete Guide, Jason Thompson cautions that the jokes that revolve around the "vaguely pedophilic teacher" might disturb some newer readers of manga, and later suggested that he might be a parody of the readers of the magazine Azumanga Daioh ran in.